privacy-scaling-explorations/zk-kit/packages/poseidon-proof/README.md

 // If not specified, the Snark artifacts are downloaded automatically.
 // You can also specify them.
-const fullProof = await generate(message, scope, {
+const fullProof2 = await generate(message, scope, {
     zkeyFilePath: "./poseidon-proof.zkey",
     wasmFilePath: "./poseidon-proof.wasm"
 })